 "Friending" or "Following" of current students by teachers is forbidden on a teacher's personal social media site.
 Teachers should also not 'friend' former students unless and until such student has attained the age of majority.
 Personal and professional posts must use appropriately respectful speech, and refrain from harassing, defamatory, abusive, discriminatory, threatening or other inappropriate communications.

-Teachers are encouraged to have professional social media accounts and parents are encouraged to follow those for announcements and resources.
+Teachers are encouraged to have professional social media accounts, separate from any personal account.
+Parents are encouraged to follow those for announcements and resources.
 Teachers are to inform local administrators as to any class utilizing social media, which should be for educational purposes only.
+In order to ensure the privacy and security of all students, teachers should refrain from posting on social media any audio, photo or video recording that captures a student's face or voice without prior parental authorization.